The Challengers (band): Later years and reunion

 The Challengers were seen in a few of 1980s surf band reunion concerts.
 Richard Delvy always kept in contact with his bandmates.
 His surf band history was extensive and he maintained his friendships with his former Bel-Airs guitarist Paul Johnson (PJ and the Galaxies) and Eddie Bertrand (Eddie & the Showmen).
-In 1992 a local surf company owned by Brad Jennings (The Early Sixties Company) signed a contract with Delvy to reproduce the Challengers band LP covers and Rick Griffin artwork for tee shirts and surf related products.
-That successful relationship lasted for over 20 years.
+In 1992 a local surf company owned by Brad Jennings (The Early Sixties Company) signed an exclusive contract with Richard Delvy to reproduce the Challengers band LP covers and Rick Griffin artwork for tee shirts and surf related products.
+That successful relationship is still going on today through Richard's estate.

 In 1994, after 24 years without new recordings, The Challengers reunited with some new members to release the album New Wave produced by band leader and founder Richard Delvy.
 Paul Johnson graciously joined the group to play guitar and composed.
 Art Fisher played guitar on "Mr. Moto", Ed Fournier contributed a new song he wrote and Richard Delvy plays drums on the new tracks.
 It was released on compact disc on the independent label Atmospheres.
 Richard Delvy died on February 6, 2010, ending his lifelong influence on music in the Los Angeles area.
 Bassist Randy Nauert died on February 7, 2019.